groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/pdf.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Understand Our Main Capabilities"
+    title: "Understand our main capabilities"
     exclude: "qrcode"
     description: "We deliver a broad selection of signature formats and operations tailored to your needs"
     items: